-When you wish to search for one or more items matching particular criteria, use a query object.
+To search for one or more items matching particular criteria, use a query object.
 Fill in the elements of this object to specify your criteria.
-Then use the service to perform the query, using the query object to get a Collection of matching objects.
+Then use the service to perform the query, using the query object to get a collection of matching objects.

-For example, suppose you want a list of partners that match a particular name, for example, "Acme Engineering."
+For example, suppose you want a list of partners that match a particular name, for example, "Acme Engineering".
 To get this list, create a PartnerQuery object and fill in the name element.
-Once you have the PartnerQuery filled in, you use the PartnerService method getPartners to retrieve a Collection of all partners that match your criteria.
+Once you have the PartnerQuery filled in, you use the PartnerService method getPartners to retrieve a collection of all partners that match your criteria.

-//Create the Session & log in (code omitted) //Get the PartnerService (code omitted)

 '''

+//Create the Session & log in (code omitted)

+//Get the PartnerService (code omitted)

 // variable declarations

 String partnername;

 Collection partners;

 // Create a new PartnerQuery object

 PartnerQuery ();

 //Set the name

 partnername = "Acme Engineering";

 partnerQuery.setName (partnername);

 // Use the query object and the partner service to get a

 // collection of partners that match the criteria

-try {
+trv {

 partners = myPartnerService.getPartners (PartnerQuery);

 }

 catch {

 // catch the exceptions and handle the errors

 }

 '''

 The External API offers many query objects.
-See the Javadoc included in your distribution for a description of each query object.
+See the Javadoc for a description of each query object.